kabirvirji/React/README.md

 # React
-Using Flickr API with React and simulating the Game of Life using React
+React : simulating the Game of Life using React